NappingPiglet/dicecloud-v2-guide/README.md

 ## Typos and Incorrect Information

-If you find typos or incorrect information in this guide, DM one of the contributers on Discord or create on issue on [GitHub](https://github.com/KatrinaKitten/dicecloud-v2-guide).
+If you find typos or incorrect information in this guide, DM one of the contributers on Discord or create an issue on [GitHub](https://github.com/KatrinaKitten/dicecloud-v2-guide).